apache/trafficserver/doc/admin-guide/files/ip_allow.yaml.en.rst

 Each rule is a mapping.
 The YAML data must have a top level key of "ip_allow" and its value must be a mapping or a sequence of mappings, each of those being one rule.

-The keys in a rule are
+The keys in a rule are:

 ``apply``
    This is where the rule is applied, either ``in`` or ``out``.
 Inbound application means